noelherrick/phaxio-java/README.md

 ## Migration from API V1 to V2

-This lbirary now uses com.phaxio.Phaxio API V2, so these methods have been removed and have no equivalent:
+This library now uses Phaxio API V2, so these methods have been removed and have no equivalent:

 - Phaxcode.attachToPdf was removed
 - HostedDocument was removed

 ## Errors

-Operations that connect to com.phaxio.Phaxio will throw an exception if an error is encountered.
+Operations that connect to Phaxio will throw an exception if an error is encountered.

 RateLimitException happens if you have made too many requests per second.
-InvalidRequestException is throw if the data sent to com.phaxio.Phaxio is not correct AuthenticationException gets thrown when your credentials are invalid NotFoundException is throw when you try to retrieve a resource by ID but it isn't found ApiConnectionException occurs when there is a network issue
+InvalidRequestException is throw if the data sent to Phaxio is not correct AuthenticationException gets thrown when your credentials are invalid NotFoundException is throw when you try to retrieve a resource by ID but it isn't found ApiConnectionException occurs when there is a network issue